-Notice how the linear combination of two phase--shifted $cosine$ bases in \eqref{eq:fourier_2d_cosshift} is implicitly generating the linear combination of the four separable trigonometric bases in \eqref{eq:fourier_2d_trig}, both associated with same frequency components.
+Notice how the linear combination of two phase--shifted $cosine$ bases in \Eqref{eq:fourier_2d_cosshift} is implicitly generating the linear combination of the four separable trigonometric bases in \Eqref{eq:fourier_2d_trig}, both associated with same frequency components.
 The same frequency pair \((n_1, n_2)\) occurs inside both $cosine$ bases with different amplitudes and phase--shifts, and with the sign of the second element flipped.
 To extend this idea of expressing separable trigonometric bases with phase--shifted $cosines$ to $m$ dimensions, we define the following matrix.